Converting AI data centre waste heat into electricity.

 Economic Compulsion.

 High energy prices, particularly in Europe, make efficiency economically valuable independent of regulation.
 In our initial addressable segment alone, every percentage point of engine efficiency adds approximately €4M in annual revenue at scale.
+In grid-constrained markets like Frankfurt and London, every recovered MW unlocks compute capacity worth far more than retail electricity.

 Commercial Validation.